 Support a Local Black-Owned Business

 Black Americans make up more than 13% of the U.S. population, but only own 7% of the businesses due to many factors.
-Most experts agree the cause is a combination racism, discrimination, predatory lending, and a lack of economic and business resources in African American communities.
+Most experts agree the cause is a combination of racism, discrimination, predatory lending, and a lack of economic and business resources in African American communities.
 So let’s support black-owned businesses when we can!
-Here’s a list of black-owned business in the Albuquerque area.
+Here’s a list of black-owned businesses in the Albuquerque area.

 Educate Yourself First